grommet/grommet/src/js/components/Carousel/README.md

 **global.colors.icon**

-The color used for Select icons.
+The color used for Carousel icons.
 Expects `object`.

 Defaults to